St Michael and All Angels Church, Ashton-on-Ribble

-St Michael and All Angels with St Marks Church is in Egerton Road, Ashton-on-Ribble, Preston, Lancashire, England.
+St Michael and All Angels with St Mark's Church is in Egerton Road, Ashton-on-Ribble, Preston, Lancashire, England.
 It is an active Anglican parish church in the deanery of Preston, the archdeaconry of Lancaster, and the diocese of Blackburn.
 Its benefice is united with those of St Mark, Preston, and St Andrew, Ashton-on-Ribble, to form the benefice of the West Preston Team.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.